2025-ilaria/project-/sparql-queries.md

 We noticed that only very limited information about this theatre was provided.
 This observation became the starting point of our investigation.

-## Query 3️⃣: checking the information of another theatre to compare
+## Query 3️⃣: Checking the information of another theatre to compare
-We run the exact same query as Query 2 for other theatres, like the <a href= "https://it.wikipedia.org/wiki/Teatro_Comunale_(Bologna)">Teatro Comunale di Bologna</a>, to compare the results with Teatro Massimo di Palermo and identify possibile gaps.
+We run the exact same query as Query 2 for other theatres, like the <a href= "https://it.wikipedia.org/wiki/Teatro_Comunale_(Bologna)">Teatro Comunale di Bologna</a>, to compare the results with the Teatro Massimo di Palermo and identify possibile gaps.

 **🔍 Query**: